October 26, 2025

 What's your budget and team size?

-Solo or small teams (1-3 people): Start with free plans.
-Kosmik Rover, Miro Free, and FigJam Free all work well.
+Solo or small teams (1-3 people): Start with free options.
+Miro Free, FigJam Free, Excalidraw, and Browserboard all work well.
+Kosmik offers a 1-week free trial with full Pro features.

-Growing teams (4-20 people): Kosmik Plus ($6.99/month with unlimited members) offers best value.
+Growing teams (4-20 people): Kosmik Pro ($11.99/month, yearly, with unlimited members) offers strong value.
 Calculate total cost, not per-seat pricing.

 Enterprise (50+ people): Miro or Mural for established vendors with enterprise features.
 Microsoft Whiteboard if already using M365.